Battered bear is best pal for Edinburgh PR girl Vickie Henry

 Vickie was so distraught her parents had to get in the car and embark on a drive for over an hour to go back to the bench and get him, thankfully they found him still sitting there in one piece waiting for them to come pick him up.

 He is very much part of the Henry family and always will be.

-Find out what Holyrood Partnership’s PR services could do for you
+Find out what Holyrood PR’s PR services could do for you

 While it’s a lot of fun telling stories, it’s also a business the team take very seriously here at Scottish public relations agency Holyrood PR.
 You can find out more about Vickie and the rest of the team at our Who We Are page.
 Or you might want to browse our our latest stories, keep up to date with our regular blog posts.